mutugi001/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - Move the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete - Delete the file betty.
 9-firstdirdeletion - delete the directory my_first_directory
+10-back -  changes the working directory to the previous one.